auth0/Auth0.swift/README.md

     }
 ```

-> This snippet sets the `audience` to ensure OIDC compliant responses, this can also be achieved by enabling the **OIDC Conformant** switch in your Auth0 dashboard under `Client / Settings / Advanced OAuth`.
+> This snippet sets the `audience` to ensure OIDC compliant responses, this can also be achieved by enabling the **OIDC Conformant** switch in your Auth0 dashboard under `Application / Settings / Advanced OAuth`.
 For more information please check [this documentation](https://auth0.com/docs/api-auth/intro#how-to-use-the-new-flows).

 3. Allow Auth0 to handle authentication callbacks.
 In your `AppDelegate.swift` add the following:
 ```swift